Breaking into product management is no longer about chance or luck.

 ✅ Overseeing the product launch, marketing, and sales of the product

-What Is the Role of Product Management and Why Should You Use it?
+What Is the Role of Product Management and Why Is it Important?

 Product management ensures that a product meets customer needs and aligns with business goals.
 It drives the product’s success by balancing market demands, user feedback, and business objectives.